axsaucedo/industrial-machine-learning/contents2.md

 [NEXT]
 # What Airflow IS

-* Built by AirBnb
-* Solution to Chronos (also built by AirBnb) + Luigi
+* Alternative to Chronos (also built by AirBnb) + Luigi
-* Has a scheduler (like chronjob)
+* Has a scheduler (like chronjob, but not like cronjob)
 * Can define tasks and dependent tasks (as a pipeline)
 * Has real-time visualisation of jobs
-* Modular separation between framework and business logic
+* Modular separation between framework and logic
 * Can run on top of celery (without any modifications)
 * Being introduced to the apache family (incubation)
 * Actively maintained and growing community